Back at it with another vegan cheese!

 - Cut strips of parchment paper and lay them in 3 small springform pans (I used two 3-inch cookie cutter rounds, stacked to make it taller).
 You want to cover the sides and bottom of the springform pans, you can also use plastic film if you prefer.
 The goal is to prevent the cheese from touching the metal.
 Fill half of the pans with the mixture and press it down using plastic film so it doesn't stick to your hands.
 Make sure the surface is flat.

-- Sprinkle a bit less than 1/4 tsp of ash on top of the cashew mixture and spread lightly with your finger.
-Don’t add too much ash, you want a very thin line, otherwise, the other half of the cashew cream won’t stick to the bottom one.
+- Sprinkle a bit less than ¼ teaspoon of ash on top of the cashew mixture and spread lightly with your finger.
+Don't add too much ash, you want a very thin line, otherwise, the other half of the cashew cream won't stick to the bottom one.

 - Finally, top the ash with more cashew cream, filling the pans to the top.
 Press it down firmly using a plastic film or latex gloves.
 Cover the pans with plastic film to touch and place in the refrigerator for 24-36 hours.

-- After that, prepare the ash mixture: in a small bowl, mix 2 tbsp vegetable ash with 2 tsp sea salt.
-Carefully remove the cheeses from their springform pans and salt both sides with about 1/4 tsp of the ash-salt mixture.
+- After that, prepare the ash mixture: in a small bowl, mix 2 tablespoon vegetable ash with 2 teaspoon sea salt.
+Carefully remove the cheeses from their springform pans and salt both sides with about ¼ teaspoon of the ash-salt mixture.
 Do the same for the sides.
 Shake each cheese a bit to remove excess ash.

 - Line a clean baking sheet with parchment paper.
 Place each cheese on the baking sheet and cover with glass or plastic containers.
 This is essential to keep enough humidity and allow the mold to grow.
 Place the baking sheet in the refrigerator.
 I recommend setting the temperature of your fridge around 48-52°F.